syncfusion-content/angular-docs/angular/RadialSlider/overview.md

 ---
 # Overview

-Our Essential JavaScript Radial Slider component provided with Angular2 support provides an optimized interface for selecting a numeric value using touch interface.
+Our Essential JavaScript Radial Slider component provided with Angular support provides an optimized interface for selecting a numeric value using touch interface.
 This allows the user to select a value or range of values in a circular motion.

 ## Key Features